vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 STANDARD NAMED ACLs

-- Standard ACLs match traffic based only on the SOURCE IP ADDRESS of the PACKET
+- Standard ACLs match traffic based only on the SOURCE Địa chỉ IP of the Gói tin
 - NAMED ACLs are identified with a NAME (ie: ‘BLOCK_BOB’)
 - STANDARD NAMED ACLs are configured by entering ‘standard named ACL config mode’ then configuring EACH entry within that config mode
     - `R1(config)# ip access-list standard *acl-name*`